wvmitchell/Blog/source/articles/2014-08-06-elasticsearch-and-chewy.html.markdown

 loaded into your project.
 Now that we've got everything configured, we're ready to start defining our indices.
 Chewy will look inside app/chewy/ to find the index definitions to load into elasticsearch, so go ahead and create that.
-For our index, lets again imaging we have a Book model in our project that we're managing with ActiveRecord.
+For our index, lets again image we have a Book model in our project that we're managing with ActiveRecord.
-Defining they index is super simple.
+Defining the index is super simple.

   ```ruby
     # app/chewy/books_index.rb